fzi-forschungszentrum-informatik/P3IV/README.md

 source ../../devel/setup.bash  # or zsh
 catkin build
 ```
-If you aim to use INTERACTION dataset, please ensure that it is in your workspace below `src/` directory
+If you aim to use INTERACTION dataset, please ensure that it is in your workspace below `src/` directory.
+If you work from a new terminal, do not forget to source ROS and the both catkin workspaces.

 ## Usage